im-strange/proxyhandler/DOCUMENTATION.md

   - `file` is the file of raw proxies.
   - `write` creates a new file if true, else, returns a list.

-## Example
+## Demo
-For instance, I have a file named `sample-proxies.txt` that has raw proxies that I copied from <a href= "https://hidemy.name">hidemy.name</a> website.
+For instance, I have a file named `sample-proxies.txt` that has raw proxies that I copied from <a href= "https://hidemy.name/en/proxy-list">hidemy.name</a> website.

 ```txt
 116.99.36.21	5301	Vietnam Hanoi